brandongregory/dndhelp/src/5e-build-guides/sling-builds.md

 At level 6, you get some additional Kensei features that will make you more deadly.
 If you don’t already have a magic weapon, Magic Kensei Weapons makes any Kensei weapon you have into a magic weapon, which helps to get around non-magical damage immunity that many creatures at this level have.
 You also gain Deft Strike, which enables you to use a ki point to boost the damage on one of your attacks that turn.
 With this ability, you can forgo the Kensei’s Shot feature and instead use the optional feature Ki-Fueled Attack, which enables you to make an additional attack using a Monk weapon on your bonus action.
 You can burn through ki pretty quickly doing this, but it’s a great way to significantly boost your damage in crucial moments, such as boss battles.

 The Kensei features you get at levels 11 and 17 apply to this build and can be impactful, but it might also be useful to switch over to Fighter or Ranger for a level or two to pick up the Archery fighting style, which gives a flat bonus to attack rolls with ranged weapons.
-This, combined with the Sharpshooter feat and your ability to boost attack rolls using ki points, makes you a very dangerous slinger.
+This, combined with the Sharpshooter feat and your ability to boost attack rolls using ki points, makes you a deadly slinger.

 ## <a name="Slinger-Ranger"></a>Slinger Ranger